nighthawkcoders/nighthawk_csp/_posts/2022-05-22-Final-Project2.md

-# 2022 Tri 3 Week 9: 5/23 - 5/27, Final Project Development Week 1.
+# 2022 Tri 3 Week 9: 5/23 - 5/27, Final Project Development Week 2.
-This is the first of the two weeks dedicated to Project Development.
+This is the second of the two weeks dedicated to Project Development.
 Teacher expects 5 days of CompSci classroom work.
 ### Live Review scheduled with Teacher and Sponsor
 *  Thu is scheduled Teacher meeting
 *  Review Ticket required